WICG/aom/explainer.md

 </script>
 ```

-In addition to **`parent`** and **`children`**, accessible nodes
+In addition to **`parent`** and **`children`**,
-have relationships like **`activeDescendant`**, which expresses a
+accessible nodes have relationships like **`activeDescendant`**,
+which expresses a relationship
-relationship between a container element (like a listbox) and its
+between a container element (like a listbox) and its active child,
-active child, or **`labelFor`**, which expresses a relationship
+or **`labelFor`**, which expresses a relationship
 between a label and the control that it labels.

+---
+**Note on synchronous updates:**

-Note on synchronous updates: Accessing a property of an accessible node
-should not trigger style resolution or layout.
-Properties should reflect
+Accessing a property of an accessible node should not trigger style resolution or layout.
-the last time they were computed, and when a new layout happens the
+Properties should reflect the last time they were computed,
-accessibility tree should reflect the changes at that time.
+and when a new layout happens the accessibility tree should reflect the changes at that time.

 It may make sense to have something similar to a mutation observer
 for the accessibility tree if developers need to watch for such changes.

+---

 ### Modifying the accessibility tree

 So far we've just seen ways the AOM makes it possible to introspect
 and explore the accessibility tree via JavaScript.
-This is definitely
-interesting for use cases such as testing and feature detection,
+This is definitely interesting for use cases such as testing and feature detection,
-but it doesn't really add any significant capabilities to the web
+but it doesn't really add any significant capabilities to the web platform.
-platform.
-The next major category of functionality the AOM enables is
+The next major category of functionality the AOM enables is modifying the accessibility tree,
-modifying the accessibility tree, and that's where it starts to address
+and that's where it starts to address major developer pain points
-major developer pain points and bridge many gaps in the current platform.
+and bridge many gaps in the current platform.

 Nearly all properties on an accessible node can be written, not just read.
-For example, we could take the slider as in the example above and give it
+For example, we could take the slider as in the example above
-a role of "scrollbar" instead, and change its accessible label.
+and give it a role of "scrollbar" instead,
+and change its accessible label.

 ```html
 <label>